Meta-Transfer Learning Powered Temporal Graph Networks for Cross-City Real Estate Appraisal: Methodology

 \subsection{Multi-Task Dynamic Graph Link Label Prediction Formulation}

 Real estate market value is decided not only by its apartment attributes but also by the attributes of the community it belongs to~\cite{fu2015real}.
 For example, real estate located in a community with complete facilities around, \eg malls, subway stations, and schools, tend to have a higher price than belonging to a community in a desolate place.
 Furthermore, the real estate prices are highly correlated with historical real estate transactions that occurred in the same community and neighboring communities~\cite{zhang2021mugrep}.
 However, as transaction events can continually occur at any location~(community) and time, they are exhibiting irregular growth patterns in both spatial and temporal domains.
 This poses a significant challenge to model the irregular spatiotemporal correlations between real estate prices and evolving transaction events.
-Therefore, we construct a temporal event heterogeneous graph to effectively characterize the above irregular spatiotemporal correlations, which is defined below:
+Therefore, we construct a temporal event heterogeneous graph to effectively characterize the above irregular spatiotemporal correlations, defined below:

-\emph{\textbf{Definition 2: Temporal Event Heterogeneous Graph.} a temporal event heterogeneous graph is defined as $\mathcal{G}_t=(\mathcal{V}_t,\mathcal{E}_t)$, where $t$ denotes the time when a transaction event occurs, $\mathcal{V}_t$ is a set of heterogeneous nodes including real estates and residential communities at $t$, and $\mathcal{E}_t$ is a set of undirected edges indicating connectivity between nodes at $t$. }
+\begin{defi}[\textbf{Temporal Event Heterogeneous Graph}] A temporal event heterogeneous graph is defined as $\mathcal{G}_t=(\mathcal{V}_t,\mathcal{E}_t)$, where $t$ denotes the time when a transaction event occurs, $\mathcal{V}_t$ is a set of heterogeneous nodes including real estates and residential communities at $t$, and $\mathcal{E}_t$ is a set of undirected edges indicating connectivity between nodes at $t$. \end{defi}

 Due to the node heterogeneity in the graph, we define two types of edges, $e$-$c$ and $c$-$c$.
 Specifically, $e$-$c$ edges can be represented as $\langle e,c,t,y \rangle$ describing a transaction event that occurred to real estate $e$ located in the community $c$ at time $t$, whereas $c$-$c$ edges reflect the spatial proximity between two communities.
 Thus, the graph is continually evolving with new transaction events occurring, or new communities joining.
 We first define the edge connection between a real estate $e_n$ and a community $c_i$ when the transaction event $s_n =\langle e_n, c_i, t, y_n \rangle$ occurs: